-When me and my girlfriend were flying from Rome back to the U.S. earlier this year our initial flight was delayed by an hour.
-This set off a chain reaction of flights that had to be rescheduled in order for us to get home.
-When I was standing in the long line at the service desk of Air Canada in order to book new flights, I met a woman with the same itinerary that we had.
+When I was flying from Rome back to the U.S. earlier this year my initial flight was delayed by an hour.
+This set off a chain reaction of flights that had to be rescheduled in order for me to get home.
+When I was standing in the long line at the service desk of Air Canada in order to book new flights, I met a woman with the same itinerary that I had.

 She spent most of the time in line bashing the airlines, their inept workers, and the amount of time they were forcing her to waste.
 When she reached the desk she berated the guy who was helping her.
 He got fed up with her and made her go to the back of the line.

 Did she realize that having the ability to actually fly – through the air – is amazing?
 Think about it.
 You’re sitting in a chair in the sky and traveling at 550 miles per hour.
-New York to San Francisco is less than six hours.
-In the late 1800’s it used to take people 83 hours to do that and they had to sit on a hard wooden bench on a train.
+New York to San Francisco in less than six hours.
+In the late 1800’s it used to take people 83 hours on a train to do that, and they had to sit on a hard wooden bench.

 I like to jot down on paper a few everyday things I’m grateful for that my great-grandparents couldn’t afford, or couldn’t even imagine.
 Like flying across the ocean, the internet, or smart phones.

 3. Consume less